flusio/Flus/README.md

 There’s no process to contribute yet, but feel free to [reach me by email](mailto://marien@flus.io).

+If you open a pull request anyway, please fill the pull request message properly.
+It’s intented to remind you (and me!) important things to check when code is changed.
+You’ll have to wait for the CI to run over your code then.
+If everything is fine, the status should tell you the checks are successful and the pull request can be merged.

 ## What’s the technical stack

 flusio is using [PHP](https://www.php.net/) 7.3+.
 The version isn’t strongly